philipkiely/SMSJournal/docs/settings.md

 * AWS_SECRET_ACCESS_KEY from aws console IAM
 * AWS_PINPOINT_ID from aws pinpoint (this one is currently in settings)
 * EMAIL_PASS=the info@grammiegram.com email password
+* API_KEY=the api key, same as Lambda and App Script